mahmudulhaquequdrati/hot-onion/README.md

 #### website is live here : https://hot-onion-e8367.web.app

-### an user can see the details of any foods with awesome UI.
+### an user can see the details of any foods with awesome UI and user can order any food.
 To see the details use have to sign in and route is protected.

 ### In this project we used